SPRMD/wg-port-forward-duct-tape/README.md

 It is designed for a topology where an IPv6-reachable entry node exposes public ports, forwards traffic through a WireGuard tunnel to a relay node, and the relay node provides IPv4 egress to reach one or more target services.

+This project is intended for personal servers and small-scale deployments.

+It is not designed as a production-grade proxy or SDWAN system.

 ## Features

 - WireGuard tunnel setup between an entry node and a relay node